odys-z/odys-z.github.io/sphinx/notes/dev-op/survey.rst

 ________________________________________

 * JS/TS widgets library, e.g. Anclient.js + Anprism, for online frontend page
-  designing, opening and verifying.
+  designing, experimenting and optimizating.

 * Various plugins for Blender, Ravit, UE, etc., to access online data while creating 3D scenarios.
-A WebGL runtime for testing exported 3D scenes and for integrating in frontend pages
+A WebGL runtime for testing exported 3D scenes and for integrating in frontend pages (suppose Digital Twins is essential)

 Who will like this?
 ===================